circleci/circleci-docs/jekyll/_cci2/creating-orbs.md

 The `fail-if-semver-not-indicated` parameter is set to true by default, ensuring any commits without the proper [semver tag]({{site.baseurl}}/2.0/creating-orbs/#how-to-issue-a-new-release) in the commit title, result in a failed build.

-You can optionally enable additional features such as publishing a version tag back to GitHub, and automatically posting new versions to the Pull Request via comment.
+You can optionally enable additional features such as publishing a version tag back to GitHub, and automatically posting new versions to the pull request via comment.

 ##### Publish Version Tag To GitHub